 Comodo Ice Dragon

 The Comodo Ice Dragon browser is a security software that has privacy features as well.
-Based on FireFox, Ice Dragon has features that allow it to be one of the best secure alternatives Tor browser.
+Based on FireFox, Ice Dragon has features that allow it to be one of the best secure alternatives for the Tor browser.
 Also, it has a safe DNS service that helps speed-up browsing activities.
 The browser is free!

 As the name suggests, Disconnect disconnects users from sites known to track people.
 It crawls the internet for websites or companies that track users then ask you if you would wish them blocked.
 Also, Disconnect offers a broad range of browsing experience.